fakehaa/ARTEN/README.md

 # ARTEN
-This repo contains all the code for arabic news summarization and translation to english
+This repo contains all the code for Arabic news summarization and translation to English
 -----------
 Notebooks included in the repository:
 1. Summarization Marian - This shows the steps taken to implement the SparkNLP Pipeline + Facebook BART Summarization model on a Flask app